videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 Then we have `0xff51afd7ed558ccdL` and `0xc4ceb9fe1a85ec53L` which are used in the `mix32` method shown above.
-Google reveals that these constants come from the mix step of the [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash) algorithm.
+Google reveals that these constants come from the finaliser step of the [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash) algorithm.

 So far so good, but what are all these numbers used for.
 To understand